creichen/icalm/README.md

 ## Motivation

-`ical` (icalendar, iCal) files seem to be the only unversal (albeit read-only) calendar view supported by all major calendar providers.
+`ics` (icalendar, iCal) files seem to be the only unversal (albeit read-only) calendar view supported by all major calendar providers.

-However, `ical` files aren't always in the ideal format for export to e.g. Google Calendar or Outlook:
+However, `ics` files aren't always in the ideal format for export to e.g. Google Calendar or Outlook:
-- Calendars may be stored in multiple `ical` files (e.g., by `radicale`), while Google Calendar and Outlook will import only a single `ical` link at a time
+- Calendars may be stored in multiple `ics` files (e.g., by `radicale`), while Google Calendar and Outlook will import only a single `is` link at a time
 - Calendars may store information that we don't want to make public (e.g., phone numbers or Zoom links).